Malfurious/mailserver/README.md

 #### Setup Complete!

 ## Credits
 All credit for the actual mailserver part of this docker goes to Hardware, I merely integrated the Redis server, and made it usable on UnRAID Servers via a template.
-If you like this product, please consider donating to hardware with the information below.

-### Donation

-My Bitcoin address : **1LwRr6jvzPHnZsxjk6u3wcfP555ZeC47Tg**

-This address is [signed cryptographically](https://keybase.io/hardware/sigchain#6f79301eac777d7aad942bdf2c32171e1e8f59694ea7125e7973a4f3ed4539d90f) to prove that it belongs to **me**. https://keybase.io/hardware
+Follow the link below to view his original project.